aviral10/mini_project_III/README.md

  - Replace ENV_NAME with any name you like, once this finishes do:
    `conda activate ENV_NAME`

- - Installing pip is optional, but pip seems to install the correct variant of tensorflow that this project requires so I would recommend using pip instead
+ - Installing pip is optional, but pip seems to install the correct variant of tensorflow that this project requires so I would recommend using pip.
 `conda install pip`

  - Once inside the fully set up virtual environment, navigate to the project directory and run the following command: